Stremio/stremio-addon-sdk/README.md

 - all handlers have to return a `Promise` (rather than take a `cb`)

-## Use Cases Outside Add-on SDK
+## Use Cases Outside Addon SDK

-The use of this SDK is not mandatory for creating Stremio Add-ons.
-You can use any programming language that supports creating a HTTP server to make Stremio Add-ons.
+The use of this SDK is not mandatory for creating Stremio Addons.
+You can use any programming language that supports creating a HTTP server to make Stremio Addons.
 Refer to our [protocol specification](./docs/protocol.md) for details and examples.

-One useful scenario of not using the SDK is when you need user specific data for you add-on (for example, an API Autherntication Token), you can see an example of passing user specific data in the Add-on URL [here](./docs/advanced.md#using-user-data-in-add-ons).
+One useful scenario of not using the SDK is when you need user specific data for you addon (for example, an API Autherntication Token), you can see an example of passing user specific data in the Addon URL [here](./docs/advanced.md#using-user-data-in-add-ons).
 This example uses Node.js and Express to get user specific data.